KShivendu/Perl-Lexer-Parser/README.md

 ## Todo for Lexer :
-- reserved constants of perl
+- reserved constants of perl : maybe use,
+-

 # References :